 Following the release of this Plan, the Vermont Climate Council will continue to meet regularly to further refine and help support the on-going implementation of this plan.
-The Council is charged with producing a revised Climate Action Plan at a minimum every four years, going forward.
+The Council is charged with producing a revised Climate Action Plan at a minimum every four years going forward.